osaamakhalil/GithubDemo/README.md

 I create this repo for a few reasons:

-  1.Get feedback from other developers to improve my code 2.To understand architecture component in sample way 3.To apply what I have learned
+  1. Get feedback from other developers to improve my code
+  2. To understand architecture component in sample way
+  3. To apply what I have learned
-  4.To use as starting point for future projects
+  4. To use as starting point for future projects

 # Libraries and tools used
 - [AndroidX](https://developer.android.com/jetpack/androidx)